civic-interconnect/.github/docs/provenance-and-schemas-overview.md

-# Understanding Schemas, Provenance, and P-Tags
+# Understanding Schemas, Provenance, and PTags

 >A guide for Civic Interconnect